Love + Fear: Songs

 "Orange Trees" uses vivid imagery and serves as "an ode to the beauty of Earth's natural wonders".
 According to Marina, the song is about the island city of Lefkada in Greece, where her family originated from.
 It finds peace in the waves of her native Greek isle, further contributing to the serene and optimistic tone of Love.
 "To Be Human" has been described as one of the standout tracks on Love + Fear.
 Though it appears on the Love side, it could have easily fit within Fear, and has been cited as the album's dramatic political centerpiece.
-The accompanying music video features Marina performing against a lush, green backdrop while singing about distant places and cities she has visited, emphasizing the shared humanity that connects them.
+The accompanying music video features Marina performing against a lush, green backdrop while singing about distant places and cities she has visited, emphasising the shared humanity that connects them.
 In a video posted to her Twitter account, the singer explained that the song was inspired by contemporary political divisions, stating that "in our political climate we are constantly being made to see other people as 'other'", and that she wrote the song as a response to that mindset, which she described as "a sad way to see humanity".
 Regarding "Karma", she stated that the song's lyrical content was subconsciously inspired by the Harvey Weinstein sexual abuse cases and the consequential viral response that came with the Me Too movement.
 Marina said that the initial idea for the song's subject matter came from a discussion she previously had with her producers regarding various "music industry individuals that were falling from grace."
 The lyrics of the song see Diamandis confronting an enemy with a "told-you-so" attitude as she sings: "I'm like, 'Oh my god / I think it's karma.'"
 Brittany Spanos from Rolling Stone felt like Marina was describing misogyny in the lyrics, which she noted as a common theme explored on the Fear portion of the album.
 Love + Fear closes with "Soft to be Strong", a piano ballad where the singer seeks kindness as a strength; Kate Solomon of The Independent found the track to be "a worthy message to close an album that probes metallic emotions and deep, universal insecurities."